wmbr/srtmod/README.md

 * modifying subtitle speed

 ```
-Usage: srtmod.py <operation>
+Usage: srtmod.py [<delta>][@<time>] [<delta>][@<time>]
-	operation: one of '+number', '-number', '*number'
-	           where the first two shift the subtitles the given amount of milliseconds to the back
+	delta:  One of '+number', '-number' where number is the amount of milliseconds to move the subtitles to the back.
+If omitted, "+0" is assumed.
-	           and the third one slows them down by the given factor
+	time:   Timestamp in format hh:mm:ss to denote the point at which the denoted shift is desired.
+	        If omitted, "00:00:00" is assumed.

+By giving two operations with different times, subtitles may be slowed down or sped up.
 Subtitles are read from stdin.
 Examples:
-	Move subs one second to the front: srtmod.py -1000 < subtitles.srt
+	Move subs one second to the front everywhere: {program} -1000 < subtitles.srt
-	Speed up subs by 2%:               srtmod.py *0.98 < subtitles.srt
+	Move subs 500ms to the front at 10min but keep the timing at 5min (speeding them up in result): {program} @5:00 -500@10:00 < subtitles.srt
 ```

 ### Notes: